Sushant Singh Rajput showed signs of clinical depression, sought counselling: Police

 It is also learnt that the post-mortem examination of Rajput’s body was conducted late on Sunday and the provisional cause of his death has been mentioned as asphyxia due to hanging.
 A team of three doctors conducted the autopsy, said officials.

-Meanwhile, the Mumbai Police is also inquiring into how pictures of Rajput’s body got leaked and was widely circulated on social media.
+Meanwhile, the Mumbai Police is also inquiring into how pictures of Sushant Singh Rajput’s body got leaked and was widely circulated on social media.

 Late on Sunday, the Maharashtra Cyber cell tweeted, “A disturbing trend has been observed on Social Media platforms by Maharashtra Cyber that pictures of deceased actor Shri Sushant Singh Rajput are being circulated, which are disturbing and in bad taste.
 It is emphasised that circulation of such pictures is against legal guidelines and court directions, and are liable to invite legal action.
 Maharashtra Cyber exhorts and directs all citizens to refrain from circulating the aforesaid pictures.
 The pictures already circulated should be deleted henceforth.”